Disease Guide ·Degenerative Myelopathy ·2026

 The Hereditary Condition Trap

-DM is a genetic condition — some insurers exclude hereditary diseases entirely or have reduced coverage.
-Others cover hereditary conditions but with longer waiting periods.
-If your German Shepherd or Corgi had any documented hind leg weakness before enrollment, a DM claim will almost certainly be denied.
+DM is genetic.
+Some insurers exclude hereditary diseases entirely or have reduced coverage.
+Others impose longer waiting periods.
+Any documented hind leg weakness before enrollment = claim denial.

 Red flag · Chronic condition